Why Does Agile Fail?

 - By design.

 As a local optimisation – because Agile was conceived as such – even when the Agile adoption “succeeds”, it only addresses some 10% of the problems with software development.
 The 10% the development team can fix themselves.
 Some 90% of the problems remain inaccessible to the team.
-Only when the wider organisation gets involved can those other 90% get some attention.
+Only when the wider organisation gets involved can those other 90% receive some attention.
 And without this wider attention, the rest of the organisation will assume Agile has failed.
 It’s a matter of expectations, really.

 - By mindset.